dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

                       [2, 153, 965,  6,   3,   0,  0]])}
 ```
 Verify that at least the `input_ids` tensor corresponds to what you expect.
 (As mentioned in the skeleton code, the `attention_mask`</code>` is optional for this assignment.)

+When you are confident that your tokenizer works correctly, save it to a file (`your_tokenizer.save('some_file_name')`) so that you do not have to re-create it every time you run your program.
+You load the saved tokenizer by calling `A1Tokenizer.from_file('some_file_name')`.

 ## Part 2: Loading the text files and creating batches